milose/laravel-foundation/readme.md

 After this, in `resources/views/vendor/laravelFoundation` you will find Blade templates for both authentication and pagination.

 ### Authentication
-Find a way to customize auth, or just be done with `zfc` and make users publish always

 ### Pagination
 To use templates you customized templates for pagination, you would add this to your blade templates: